Chart Color Schemes

 Residential development activity is lower than average in Le Hunte - Elliston according to AreaSearch's national comparison of local real estate markets

-Le Hunte - Elliston has averaged approximately 9 new dwelling approvals per year over the past five financial years, totalling 49 homes.
-As of FY-26, 2 approvals have been recorded.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average value of new homes being built is $236,000.
+Le Hunte - Elliston has averaged approximately nine new dwelling approvals per year over the past five financial years, totalling 49 homes.
+In the current financial year FY-26, five approvals have been recorded as of now.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+New homes are being built at an average expected construction cost value of $236,000.

-This financial year has seen $4.8 million in commercial approvals registered, indicating the area's residential character.
-Compared to the rest of South Australia, Le Hunte - Elliston shows moderately higher building activity, with 40.0% above the regional average per person over the past five years.
-This maintains reasonable buyer options while sustaining existing property demand.
+This financial year, $4.8 million in commercial approvals have been registered, indicating the area's residential character.
+Compared to the rest of South Australia, Le Hunte - Elliston shows moderately higher building activity, with 40.0% above the regional average per person over the five-year period.
+This has preserved reasonable buyer options while sustaining existing property demand.

-All recent building activity consists of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+Recent building activity consists entirely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
 The location has approximately 175 people per dwelling approval, indicating a low density market.
-According to AreaSearch's latest quarterly estimate, Le Hunte - Elliston is expected to grow by 128 residents by 2041.
+According to the latest AreaSearch quarterly estimate, Le Hunte - Elliston is expected to grow by 88 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development